Full Version of our History

 Late in June, Deborah J. Stucker joined the Board and will be sharing the office of Secretary with Esther Joscelyn.

-Since our inception, a total of eleven International Conferences have been held and the Board number fluctuates from five to seven workers… And the joyous work continues…
+Since our inception, a total of thirteen International Conferences have been held and the Board number fluctuates from five to seven workers… And the joyous work continues…